andrewpfunk/serverless-tutorial/README.md

 </html>
 ~~~
 - Click Commit changes
-- Click Add file, name it style.css, paste the content from the following link, and click Commit changes
+- Click Add file, name it style.css, copy and paste the content from the following link, and click Commit changes
   - https://github.com/taniarascia/mvc/blob/master/style.css
-- Click Add file, name it script.js, paste the content from the following link, and click Commit changes
+- Click Add file, name it script.js, copy and paste the content from the following link, and click Commit changes
   - https://github.com/taniarascia/mvc/blob/master/script.js
   - Note: feel free to follow along with that tutorial and build up script.js one step at a time
 - View your updated web app at: https://*username*.github.io
-  - Remember that it may take a few seconds for committed changes to be deployed to your live site.
+  - Remember that it may take a few seconds for committed changes to be deployed to your live site
-  - When editing JavaScript, you may need to force reload the page to see the latest changes.
+  - When editing JavaScript, you may need to force reload the page to see the latest changes

 ## Part 2 - Netlify